OmkarAcharekar/ChatValve/README.md

 * Online Status
   - User  can see online status and  also  statuses of messages (delivered/failed/seen/edited).

-* Payments
-  - Provides the ability to receive and send payments to your contacts from your wallet.

-* Self-destructing messages
-  - User can set messages to self-destruct as soon as they’re read, or after a certain time period (between an hour and 30 days)

-* Backup to Google drive
-  - User can see backups of chat messages in Google Drive.

 # Encryption and Description 📖